Edinburgh Water Company: Development

 The next development was to exploit the headwaters of the River Tweed.
-Talla Reservoir was part of the New Water Supply project adopted by the Edinburgh and District Water Trust on 11 October 1894, and authorised by Act of Parliament on 30 May 1895.
+Talla Reservoir was part of the New Water Supply project adopted by the Edinburgh and District Water Trust on 11 October 1894, and authorised by the Edinburgh and District Waterworks (Additional Supply) Act 1895 (58 & 59 Vict. c. xxvii) on 30 May 1895.
 The reservoir is about 1 mi from the village of Tweedsmuir, and lies in the valley of the Talla Water.
 The scheme also included a service reservoir and filter, main and branch aqueducts to carry the water towards Edinburgh, and a 10 mi railway, known as the Talla Railway was built from the Peebles to branch of the Caledonian Railway to the construction site, for the transport of materials.
 The dam was formally opened on 20 May 1905, after which the Talla Water was diverted into it and it began to fill.
 The railway was sold off afterwards, and had been lifted by 1912.
 The Talla Aqueduct carries water 35 mi from the reservoir to Alnwickhill Filters.
 There are 21 tunnels with a total length of 9 mi, ranging in length from 133 yd to 1.33 mi.
 12 mi were built by cut-and-cover methods, and the remainder if formed of bridges and syphons.
 The syphons consist of cast iron pipes which cross valleys, and each is fitted with an automatic valve at the upstream end, which is designed to close if a burst occurs.
 The aqueduct falls at a gradient of 1 in 4000.

 J & A Leslie and Reid were the engineers for the water treatment works at Fairmilehead, completed in 1910, which consisted of a filter house, containing 12 pressure filters capable of treating 4 e6impgal or water per day, and the Hillend pump house.
 The buildings are of an Edwardian Baroque style, rather than the classical Roman style that Leslie had used on earlier works.

+The undertaking of the Edinburgh and District Water Trustees was transferred to Edinburgh Corporation by the Edinburgh Boundaries Extension and Tramways Act 1920 (10 & 11 Geo.
+5. c. lxxxvii).

 Near to Talla Reservoir is the Fruid Reservoir, built to impound the waters of the next upstream tributary of the Tweed, the Fruid Water.
 The top water level is 1024 ft above sea level, and it covers an area of 344 acre.
 Construction started in 1967, and surplus water is used to top up Talla Reservoir.
 In 2014, a survey of the Talla aqueduct, which now carries water from Fruid and Talla to a new water treatments works at Glencorse, was undertaken, after which 1150 ft of the tunnels were refurbished.
 In addition, new valves were fitted to the valve chambers.
 Jacobs were the consulting engineers for the £2.6 million project, and the contractor was George Leslie.